Deesha Dyer

-Deesha Dyer (born 1978) is an American public servant who served as the White House Social Secretary for U.S. President Barack Obama from 2015 to 2017.
-Dyer also served as Deputy to the previous Social Secretary, Jeremy Bernard.
+Deesha Dyer (born 1978) is an American public servant who was the White House Social Secretary for U.S. President Barack Obama from 2015 to 2017.
+Dyer also was Deputy to the previous Social Secretary, Jeremy Bernard.
 She is currently the CEO of Hook & Fasten, a social-impact consulting company.

 She is a 2019 Resident Fellow for the Harvard Kennedy School Institute of Politics.

 In 2024 she released her biography, "Undiplomatic: How My Attitude Created the Best Kind of Trouble".

 Early life and education

 Dyer grew up in Hershey, Pennsylvania and attended the Milton Hershey School, a boarding school founded by The Hershey Company.
 She attended the University of Cincinnati, but later dropped out and enrolled in Community College of Philadelphia where she earned an associate degree in women's studies.

 Career

 Before working at the White House she worked as the executive assistant at PREIT and a freelance writer at the Philadelphia Citypaper.
 She also started an HIV-awareness program, distributing fliers and condoms at local hip-hop clubs.